Helping museum visitors appreciate art

 — Museum Tour Guide

-I developed a user persona to synthesize my research insights and guide my thinking about how to meet the needs of museum and art gallery visitors.
+I developed a user persona to synthesize my insights and guide my thinking about how to meet the needs of museum and art gallery visitors.

 The Budding Art Enthusiast